mobxjs/mobx/docs/best/pitfalls.md

 So if you fiddle arounds, computed properties might not seem efficient.
 But when applied in a project that uses `observer`, `autorun` etc, they become very efficient.

 MobX computeds will automatically be kept alive during transactions as well, see PRs: [#452](https://github.com/mobxjs/mobx/pull/452) and [#489](https://github.com/mobxjs/mobx/pull/489)

+To force computed values to stay alive one can use the `keepAlive: true` option, but not that this can potentially create memory leaks.

 #### Always dispose reactions